HaldiH/tat/README.md

 ## Usage

+If you used the installer, a shortcut named _Tomography Analysis Tool_ will be available in the start menu and on the Desktop.
+Just click it to open the application.

-You can use the command line to run the application or launch it via the start menu (search for _tat_) if you are running on Windows.
+If you used the pip version, you can use the command line to run the application or launch it via the start menu (search for _tat_) if you are running on Windows.

 e.g.